play-with-docker/play-with-docker/README.md

 Play With Docker gives you the experience of having a free Alpine Linux Virtual Machine in the cloud where you can build and run Docker containers and even create clusters with Docker features like Swarm Mode.

+Under the hood DIND or Docker-in-Docker is used to give the effect of multiple VMs/PCs.

 A live version is available at: http://play-with-docker.com/

 ## Installation